Configuration and Discovery

 • ELK: AWS CloudTrail EC2 Stats

-To view the data collected by the "ELK: AWS CloudTrail" Dynamic Application, navigate to the Journal View page (Registry > Devices > Device Manager > bar-graph icon > Journals) and click ELK: AWS CloudTrail on the left menu.
+To view the data collected by the "ELK: AWS CloudTrail" Dynamic Application, navigate to the Journal View page (Devices > Classic Devices > graph icon > Journals, Registry > Devices > Device Manager > graph icon > Journals in the classic SL1 user interface) and click ELK: AWS CloudTrail on the left menu.

-To view the data collected by the "ELK: AWS CloudTrail EC2 Stats" Dynamic Application, navigate to the Device Performance page (Registry > Devices > Device Manager > bar-graph icon > Performance) and click ELK: AWS CloudTrail on the left menu.
+To view the data collected by the "ELK: AWS CloudTrail EC2 Stats" Dynamic Application, navigate to the Device Performance page (Devices > Classic Devices > bar-graph icon > Performance, or Registry > Devices > Device Manager > bar-graph icon > Performance in the classic SL1 user interface) and click ELK: AWS CloudTrail on the left menu.